raphaabreu/hotchocolate-docs/docs/stitching.md

 We are currently supporting stitching `Query` and `Mutation`.

-With Version 9 we will introduce stitching the `Subscription` type.
+Stitching the `Subscription` type is not supported.

 Stitching queries is straight forward and works like described earlier.
 Mutations are also quite straight forward, but it is often overlooked that mutations are executed with a different execution strategy.